Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Experiment

 \textbf{Effect of Primary Components.} We conduct ablation studies on the UniV dataset ($45^\circ$ subset).
 We employ the first stage of our method as the baseline (\textbf{Baseline}), which consists of a shared backbone supervised with the instance loss and contrastive loss.
 The input data for the baseline are drone-view videos and satellite-view images.
 Then, we transform drone-view videos to BEVs via the proposed Video2BEV transformation and adopt BEVs as input for the baseline, denoted as \textbf{BEV}.
 Next, we introduce the second stage of our method to the baseline, which is supervised by the matching loss, denoting \textbf{Two Stage}.
 The negative samples for this architecture are from in-batch samples~\cite{li_albef_nips21}.
 Finally, we incorporate the synthetic negative samples in ~\cref{sec:DDGS} to train the second stage of our method and form the final version of our method, referred to as \textbf{Ours}.
 As shown in \reftab{tab:ablation}, BEVs receive the largest performance improvement.
 We attribute this improvement to the reduction of the appearance gap between the drone-view images and the satellite-view images through the proposed Video2BEV transformation.
 Additionally, synthetic negative samples contribute to a substantial performance boost due to the enhanced quality of the negative samples for the second stage of Ours.
 The two-stage method (Two Stage) also receives improved performance, indicating that many false negative predictions are ranked within the range of the top 32.
 A fine-grained re-ranking can effectively rectify the matching results from the first stage of our method.

-\textbf{Effect of Training Strategies.} We explore three different strategies for training the proposed model.
+\textbf{Effect of Training Strategies.} We explore three different strategies for training.
 For the \textbf{Train Together} strategy, we load the matched weights pre-trained on the {ImageNet} dataset~\cite{ridnik_imagenet_nips21}.
-Then we fine-tune the first stage of the proposed model and train the second stage of the proposed model from scratch simultaneously.
+Then we fine-tune the first stage of the proposed model and train the second stage of the proposed model from scratch.
 The \textbf{Fine-tune} strategy entails loading fine-tuned weights of the first stage on the UniV dataset.
-After this, we fine-tune the first stage with a smaller learning rate while simultaneously training the second stage from scratch.
-The \textbf{Freeze} strategy consists of loading fine-tuned weights of the first stage on UniV, then fixing all weights of the first stage, while training the second stage from scratch at the same time.
+After this, we fine-tune the first stage with a smaller learning rate while training the second stage from scratch.
+The \textbf{Freeze} strategy consists of loading fine-tuned weights of the first stage on UniV, then fixing all weights of the first stage, while training the second stage from scratch.
 The results of three training strategies are in~\reftab{tab:training}.
 The \textbf{Train Together} strategy yields the worst results.
-We attribute this to the difficulty of training both stages simultaneously, as the first stage of the proposed model is designed for coarse-grained retrieval, while the second stage of the proposed model focuses on fine-grained retrieval, which relies on the output of the first stage.
+We attribute this to the difficulty of training both stages simultaneously, as the first stage of the proposed model is designed for coarse-grained retrieval, while the second stage of the proposed model focuses on fine-grained retrieval, relying on the output of the first stage.
 When both stages are trained together, the first stage fails to retrieve reliable candidates for the second stage, affecting the overall training process.
 The \textbf{Fine-tune} strategy achieves a significant performance boost, as the first stage is able to produce reliable embeddings for the second stage.
 Finally, we freeze the first stage after loading its corresponding weight.
-The \textbf{Freeze} strategy receives the best result, and we adopt this training strategy.
+The \textbf{Freeze} strategy yields the best result, and we adopt this strategy.